Perkins Performance Measures

 Uses of Perkins Funds

 Perkins legislation outlines that the use of funds must fall into two categories: Required and Permissive.
 The nine required uses of funds and the permissive uses with samples of expenditures may be found here.
 Documentation is needed at the local level (Central Office) which justifies the nine required uses of the funds.
 The district must meet the required uses of funds, not each school.
-Some examples of how to document the eight required uses may also be found here.
+Some examples of how to document the nine required uses may also be found here.
 Please find additional resources on the right.

 To maintain Career & Technical Education (CTE) programs that meet current occupational needs, CTE educators rely heavily on advice from business and industry.